jaalto/project--shell-script-performance-and-portability/README.md

   ([Git Bash](https://gitforwindows.org/),
   [Cygwin](https://cygwin.com),
   [MSYS2](https://www.msys2.org) [\*][\*\*]) —
-  the best choice would be Bash.
+  the obvious choice would be Bash.
 Between macOS and Linux, writing scripts in Bash is generally more portable than writing them in
   Zsh because Linux doesn't have Zsh installed by default.
-On the other hand in macOS the version of Bash is ancient 3.2 which poses other issues.
+With macOS however, the choice of Bash is a bit more involved (see next).

 - *POSIX-compliant scripts*.
 If you intend to use the scripts across a variety of operating